Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 git clone https://github.com/Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect.git`
 ```

-or download and exact the repository .zip file.
+or download and extract the repository .zip file.

 > Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.